Veeresh464/Intelligent-task-offloading-in-private-5G-networks/README.md

 Private 5G network using Open5GS and srsRAN with COTS devices (5G smartphones, laptops).
 Implements an Intelligent Task Offloading framework to dynamically route computation between UE, MEC, and Cloud for low-latency, high-throughput applications.

 ---
+## Steps for Running this Project

+- You can build all the Docker images mentioned in this project from scrach using **Build**.
+- Use pre built images setup in the configuration files.

+---

 ## 1. Introduction
 In the rapidly evolving digital landscape, next-generation mobile networks are expected to support latency-sensitive and compute-intensive applications such as natural disaster response, autonomous vehicles, and industrial IoT systems like drones.
 Traditional cloud-based computing models often fail to meet these stringent real-time requirements due to latency from distant data centers and network congestion.
 To address these challenges, Intelligent Task Offloading has emerged as a pivotal approach, enabling dynamic and adaptive distribution of computational tasks across edge and cloud resources based on real-time conditions.